Working animals, then and now

 Working animals that were a common sight included plough horses and oxen, pit ponies, carriage and tram horses, dray horses and war horses.
 Animals were used to transport people and deliver everyday items such as coal, water, milk and food (including bread, meat, fish, fruit and veg).
 They transported all manner of other goods – such as tar, limestone, sugar, flour, soap, salt etc.

 In an age of rapid technological advances, many younger people today would struggle to believe that, even in the 1950s, milk was delivered to British homes by horse-drawn vehicles.
-In fact, despite the importance of working animals in our history – even throughout the twentieth century – 40% of people in the UK now don’t know what a working animal is!
+In fact, despite the importance of working animals in our history – even throughout the twentieth century – 40 per cent of people in the UK now don’t know what a working animal is!

-42% of people in the UK think that fewer than 100 million people in the world rely on working animals for their livelihoods today.
-In reality, one billion people are dependent on working animals
+42 per cent of people in the UK think that fewer than 100 million people in the world rely on working animals for their livelihoods today.
+In reality, 600 million people are dependent on working animals

 Working animals were once part of daily life in these iconic locations